Skip to content

 Administrative Responsibilities

 CAs are responsible for completing a variety of administrative tasks that require a level of skill in time management, prioritization and multitasking.
-Administrative responsibilities include: completing on-call reports during each on-call shift, completing weekly reports for supervisors, documenting and logging conversations with residents, managing and responding to emails in a timely manner, and other tasks that support department logistics.
+Administrative responsibilities include: completing on-call reports during each on-call shift, completing weekly reports for supervisors, meeting in person with their supervisor once a week, documenting and logging conversations with residents, managing and responding to emails in a timely manner, and other tasks that support department logistics.

 Compensation